talesh/magento-security-checklist/README.md

   * [Magento Technical Guidelines](https://devdocs.magento.com/guides/v2.3/coding-standards/technical-guidelines.html)

 ## Extension security checklist
-* Do you have the latest version of all the extesions being used on the site?
+* Do you have the latest version of all the extensions being used on the site?
   * [Magento Vulnerable extensions](https://github.com/gwillem/magevulndb)
 * Are all your extensions using Magento ACL properly to limit the scope of users?
   * (TODO: ACL tutorial)